coders-school/stl/module4/istream_fstream.md

 }
 ```

-Output: `Today is my first day on ship, with my crew i'm a little scared!
+Output: `Today is my first day on ship, with my crew I'm a little scared!
 Hope It will be marvelous adventure.`

 __